Nakaner/foto-entwerter/README.md

 Foto-Entwerter (German: invalidate photos or – more literally – remove the value from photos) is a tool to black out faces and license plates from a large number of photos in a manual but efficient way for a large number of photos.
-It preserves metadata and updates EXIF thumbnails.
+It preserves metadata.
+EXIF thumbnails are not updated.

 ## Dependencies